kwon37xi/hibernate4-java8-localdatetime/README.md

 * Java 8

 ## Setup
-Just copy the source codes into your project and use like the following examples.
+Just copy the source files into your project and use like the following examples.

 ## User Types for TIMESTAMP, DATETIME, DATE, TIME columns.